 - Vomiting more than 3 times

-- Problems walking or talking
+- Problems moving arms, walking, or talking

 - Changes in speech (slurred, difficult to understand, does not make sense)

-- Problems thinking straight
+- Problems thinking straight or feeling foggy

 - Seizures (jerking arms or legs without control)

 - Double vision

 Centers for Disease Control and Prevention website.
 Traumatic brain injury & concussion. www.cdc.gov/TraumaticBrainInjury/.
 Updated August 28, 2020.
 Accessed November 4, 2020.